TITLE 62: MINING

 a) If the applicant satisfies the requirements of the Act and this Part, the Department shall issue a permit.

-b) A permit may not be issued to an applicant not in compliance with Section 240.250(b) of Subpart B.
+b) A permit shall not be issued to an applicant not in compliance with Section 240.250(b).

-c) Permits shall expire one year from the date of issuance unless acted upon by commencement of drilling, deepening or converting operations authorized by the permit, which are to be continued with due diligence, but not to exceed 1 year from the date of commencement of drilling or conversion operations, at which time the well shall be plugged, production casing set, conversion operations completed or well repermitted.
+c) Permits shall expire 1 year from the date of issuance unless acted upon by commencement of drilling, deepening or converting operations authorized by the permit, which are to be continued with due diligence, but not to exceed 2 years from the date of commencement of drilling or conversion operations, at which time the well shall be plugged, production casing set or conversion operations completed.

 d) Permits are not transferable prior to the drilling of the well.

-e) If during drilling the well is lost (collapsed casing or hole, etc.), the permittee is required to submit a new application, and receive a permit prior to drilling an offset well.
+e) If during drilling the well is lost (collapsed casing or hole, etc.), the permittee is required to submit a new application and receive a new permit prior to drilling an offset well.

-f) The Department may revoke a permit in accordance with Section 240.251(a) of this Part.
+f) The Department may revoke a permit in accordance with Section 240.251(a).

-g) The Department shall notify the permittee of its intent to revoke a permit effective 30 days from the date of notice unless a hearing is requested in accordance with subsection (h) below.
+g) The Department shall notify the permittee of its intent to revoke a permit effective 30 days from the date of notice unless a hearing is requested in accordance with subsection (h).

 h) If a written objection to the revocation is filed within 30 days after the date of the notice:

-1) A pre-hearing conference shall be held within 15 days after the receipt after the request for hearing.
+1) A pre-hearing conference shall be held within 15 days after the receipt of the request for hearing.

 A) A pre-hearing conference shall be scheduled in order to: